-As of 2020, the reward for finding the next block is 6.25 bitcoins.
-While bitcoin miners do receive a small fee for processing transactions, block rewards are much greater and are the main reason people participate in the mining process.
+As of 2020, the reward for finding the next block is 6.25 Bitcoins.
+This won’t change until the next halving in 2024.
+While Bitcoin miners do receive a small fee for processing transactions, block rewards are much greater and are the main reason people participate in the mining process.

 When Does Bitcoin Halving Occur?

-Bitcoin halving happens once every year fours or so.
+Bitcoin halving happens once every four years or so.
 The first halving happened in 2012, when the block reward was reduced to 25 BTC per block from the original 50 BTC per block.

 Satoshi Nakamoto seems to have been trying to develop a system of money that could work better than the one created by central banks.
 One of the most important things programmed into the protocol that would try to achieve this end was the bitcoin halving.

 By constantly reducing the supply of new currency, Bitcoin would forever remain a deflationary currency, rather than an inflationary one.
 Some people (including, one might guess, Satoshi) believe that central bank intervention in the monetary system contributes to many of the financial problems plaguing modern society, like wealth inequality and regular financial crises.

 These people see fiat currency—money not backed by gold or another commodity—, and the ability of central banks to create endless amounts of it out of thin air, as the core of the problem.
 According to this school of thought, a deflationary and decentralized currency like bitcoin could serve as an antidote to the present monetary system.

 Who Chose the Bitcoin Distribution Schedule?